Manathi Ganesan

-P. Ganesan

-P. Ganesan, popularly known as "Manathi Ganesan", is an Indian former kabaddi player from Tamil Nadu who was part of the Indian men's team that won the gold medal at the 1994 Asian Games in Hiroshima.
+P. Ganesan, popularly known as Manathi Ganesan, is an Indian former kabaddi player from Tamil Nadu who was part of the Indian men's team that won the gold medal at the 1994 Asian Games in Hiroshima.
 He received the Arjuna Award in 1995 for his contributions to kabaddi.

 Early life

 Ganesan was born in the village of Manathi in present-day Thoothukudi district of Tamil Nadu.
 He was initially active in local-level sports before taking up kabaddi seriously in the late 1980s.
 His powerful raiding style and village-based training earned him the nickname "Manathi Ganesan".

 Playing career

 Domestic career

 Ganesan rose through district-level tournaments in southern Tamil Nadu, representing local clubs and departmental teams.
 He played for Sun Paper Mills, one of the strongest kabaddi sides in Tamil Nadu during the era, gaining visibility as a high-impact raider.

 He later joined the sports quota of the Tamil Nadu Electricity Board (now TANGEDCO), continuing to play in state and national competitions representing departmental teams.